 Now, here’s the real problem: With 87 songs from 87 bands, the compilers dug too deep into what’s essentially a sub-genre.
 This means a ridiculous amount of time spent sifting through weak material from bands like Curve or Swirl to find an occasional gold nugget I’d never heard before (Loop, Kitchens Of Distinction, Whipping Boy, and Seefeel all impressed).

 *Include multiple tracks from the better bands.
 Would you prefer to hear a second song from a brilliant band like Ride or “Godlike” from the rightfully forgotten band The Dylans (who weren’t shoegaze anyway)?

-*Open up the set beyond 1995.
-There’s been some great shoegaze since 1995 to choose from, and by including those songs you weed out the lesser ’88-95 songs, making a more consistent listen.
+*Open up the set beyond 1995, so you can weed out the lesser ’88-95 songs, making a more consistent listen.

 *Stick with the ’88-95 motif and cut it down to a lean three-discs.
 All killer, no filler.

 By leaving the fat untrimmed, Still In A Daydream grows more difficult to enjoy as it goes on, and the genre it’s meant to champion comes off looking bad.